SebastianM-C/StorageGraphs.jl/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/SebastianM-C/GraphStorage.jl?svg=true)](https://ci.appveyor.com/project/SebastianM-C/GraphStorage-jl)
 [![Codecov](https://codecov.io/gh/SebastianM-C/GraphStorage.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/SebastianM-C/GraphStorage.jl)

-This is an _experimental_ package for storing hierarchical data in graphs.
+This is an _experimental_ package for storing hierarchical data in graphs in a non-redundant way.
+This package aims to be useful when one has a combination of data and metadata or parameters and the use of tables would lead to a lot of redundancy in the corresponding columns.

 ### Introduction